finos/perspective/docs/md/python.md

   in Python, or if it sends data to the front-end WebAssembly engine for processing.

-Several Enums are provided to make lookup of specific plugin types, aggregate types, etc. much easier:
+Several enums are provided to make lookup of specific plugin types, aggregate types, etc. much easier:

 - [`Aggregate`](https://github.com/finos/perspective/blob/master/python/perspective/perspective/core/aggregate.py)